1947–48 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Toronto Maple Leafs vs. (3) Boston Bruins

 Toronto defeated Boston four games to one, although Boston kept it closer than the series tally would indicate.
 Three of the five games were decided by a single goal.

 (2) Detroit Red Wings vs. (4) New York Rangers

 It looked initially to be a close series as, after the Blueshirts lost the first two games, the Rangers won the next two to tie the series.
 Detroit then took the next two to win the series in six games to qualify for the Finals.